DevNdamase/git-basic-exercises/README.md

 **To practice branch merging, I have**:

--   merged milkshake-flavours into main,
+-   merged milkshake-flavours into main
+-   merged the main branch into history
--   merge history into main
+-   merged history into main

 **I created gitignore file**: